Cornell Grad ID'd As One Of Those Killed In NYC Mass Shooting

 Earlier report: 5 Dead, Including NYPD Cop, Suspect, In Active Shooter Incident At Prestigious Midtown Building

-"Police Officer Didarul Islam represented the very best of our department," the NYPD said.
-"He was protecting New Yorkers from danger when his life was tragically cut short today.

-"We join in prayer during this time of incomprehensible pain.
-We will forever honor his legacy."

-A photo published by NBC News shows the suspected gunman entering a midtown Manhattan building dressed in dark clothing and sunglasses, while carrying what seems to be a large firearm.
+A photo published by NBC News shows the suspected gunman entering the building dressed in dark clothing and sunglasses, while carrying what seems to be a large firearm.

 The BMW he drove to the skyscraper was registered to him in Nevada, according to NBC, which is reporting the Los Angeles Police Department (LAPD) investigating if Tamura, a former high school football player in California, had any connections to the agency.